ibm-cds-labs/metrics-collector-storage-microservice/README.md

 node app.js
 ```

-When running in Bluemix, the service credentials will be discovered automatically from the Bluemix VCAP_SERVICES environment variable, but you must still specify the QUEUE_TYPE and DATABASE_TYPE you want using custom environment variables.s
+When running in Bluemix, the service credentials will be discovered automatically from the Bluemix VCAP_SERVICES environment variable, but you must still specify the QUEUE_TYPE and DATABASE_TYPE you want using custom environment variabless.

 ## Environment variables